robotics-upo/hunav_sim/hunav_rviz2_panel/README.md

 * ros-foxy-nav2-map-server
 * ros-foxy-nav2-lifecycle-manager

-## Description
+# HuNavPanel for agents configuration

-This package provides a RViz panel which allows to create hunav agents and save them in a Yaml configuration file.
+This panel helps to configure the HuNav agents visually.
+The configuration is then stored in the configuration file *agents.yaml* (placed in the install directory of the ROS workspace).
 This file will be used by the Human Navigation behavior Simulator (HuNavSim) in order to spawn humans with different characteristics.

 A previous 2D map of the navigation scenario is required.
 We will use nav2-map-server to load the map and visualize it in RViz (see the launch file **hunav_rviz2_launch.py**).

-Apart of creating human agents, it also gives the possibility to open a Yaml file that has already been generated.
+Beside of creating human agents, it also gives the possibility to open a Yaml file that has been generated previously.

-## Steps to use HuNav RViz2 Panel
+## Steps to use HuNavPanel

 A launch file for testing is provided to launch the panel:
 ```sh